edouardfouche/MCDE-experiments/README.md

 - The [ELKI project](https://elki-project.github.io/) for the R*-Tree index structure, that we use to accelerate the nearest neighbors queries in `TC` and `II`.

 - Hendrik Braun, for the implementation of `TC`, `II`, `MS`, as a part of his Bachelor's thesis at KIT.

+- This work was supported by the DFG Research Training Group 2153: ‘Energy Status Data – Informatics Methods for its Collection, Analysis and Exploitation’ and the German Federal Ministry of Education and Research (BMBF) via Software Campus (01IS17042).